keithmburu/courses/theory/theory_final.md

 C: Presentation which attempts to address the topic, but may have mistakes and/or may be missing key details.
 Is either too short or unfinished due to lack of time.
 Has mistakes that show lack of basic understanding of the topic.

-D: Clearly rushed presentation with little detail or lazy presenntation.
+D: Clearly rushed presentation with little detail or lazy presentation.